 The Amazon department that handles voice assistants might accumulate losses of 10 billion dollars by the end of this year.
-The once 10.000-strong Alexa team has become a prime candidate for the cuts that Bezos' company has also decided to initiate.
+The Alexa team, once 10.000 members strong, has become a prime candidate for the cuts that Bezos' company has also decided to initiate.

 Alexa, a great promise...

-Amazon Echo it debuted in 2014 and was the company's first real success as a hardware maker.
-Although the first versions of voice assistants date back to years earlier (Siri debuted in 2011 on iPhones), the smart speaker only entered homes with Amazon's Echo.
-And it made a bang: Since its debut in 2018, Alexa-enabled devices have surpassed 100 million in sales.
+Amazon Echo debuted in 2014 and was the company's first real success as a hardware manufacturer.
+Although the first versions of voice assistants date back years (Siri debuted in 2011 on iPhones), the smart speaker only entered homes with Amazon's Echo.
+And it made a splash: Since its debut in 2018, Alexa-enabled devices have surpassed 100 million sales.

-Amazon's strategy was almost military: the company sold the Echo device at cost price to get people to use it to increase sales of the platform, but the smart speaker never became the significant sales driver that the company had hoped for.
-And I believe it: listening to Alexa describe a detergent for 3 minutes before asking me whether to order it is a chilling user experience.
+Amazon's strategy was almost military-like: The company sold the Echo device at cost to get people to use it to boost platform sales, but the smart speaker never became the significant sales driver that the company had hoped for.
+And I believe it: listening to Alexa describe a detergent for 3 minutes before asking me whether to order it is a terrifying user experience.

 I think the big misunderstanding was born because, as mentioned, the initial sales of Echo have exceeded expectations within the company.
 After this exploit, Amazon (and others) started thinking about voice assistants as a new platform.
 He created an app store, Alexa Skills, hoping to spark the same wild innovation that Apple achieved by opening its App Store in 2008.

-It has launched products of all sorts (TVs, light bulbs, microwave ovens) with Alexa built in, hoping to make the assistant ubiquitous in all people's homes.
+It has launched all sorts of products (TVs, light bulbs, microwave ovens) with Alexa built-in, hoping to make the assistant ubiquitous in people's homes.

 Yet, the very existence of a platform was among the worst weaknesses of the Bezos group.
 Amazon doesn't control an operating system (like Microsoft or Apple) and it doesn't have a mobile platform (like Google or Apple).
 Amazon's tablets themselves have only a modified version of Android.